An 19-Day Rural Experience for Adolescents

 Occupations and Microeconomy

 Students do meaningful work such as organic farming and maple sugaring, learn the history and purpose behind their work, and participate in the economy of the farm businesses at the Land School.
-In addition, they host seasonal community events, including the Harvest Festival, Craft Fair, Pancake Breakfast and Spring Planting Day.
+In addition, they host seasonal community events, including the Spooktacular, Holiday Fair, Pancake Breakfast, and the Celebration of Spring.
 Each event forms the basis for concurrent academic inquiry and hands-on learning.

 The Farm Stay has a strong science focus rooted in seasonal ecological exploration of the land.
 The diverse habitats of western Wisconsin provide the ideal place for hands-on scientific discovery.